Ameobea/homepage/src/blog/speeding-up-webcola-with-webassembly.md

 Although it may not have seemed like it from step to step, there's been a respectable performance bump between the initial Wasm port and this version after applying the various optimizations.
 All of the small changes added up to give a significant overall result.

 I was pretty surprised to see that the SIMD-ification of the distance computation had such a tiny impact.
-In the past, just adding SIMD bumped perfomance to 50%+ in compute-heavy code sections.
+In the past, just adding SIMD bumped performance to 50%+ in compute-heavy code sections.
 During the process of trying to figure out why this was, I set the `#[inline(never)]` attribute on the `compute_distances()` function where the SIMD happens and was very surprised to see this:

 ![Screenshot of the Google Chrome Profiler showing the performance of a single frame of the Webcola visualization after the no-inline attribute was set on the compute_distances function](./images/webcola/non-inlined-compute-distances.png)